octo-technology/OpenTezos/docs/blockchain-basics/main-properties.md

 The more a miner tries values (the more he has lottery tickets), the more he uses energy to make his computers work.

 When a miner finds a number that is valid, he finally finds a valid block.
-His node tells to the network its discovery with the final nounce (so anyone can verify!).
+His node tells to the network its discovery with the final _nounce_ (so anyone can verify it).

-If two miners find a valid number, then two valid blocks are possible.
-The winner is the one adding his block to the chain with the most of _work_ done (we also say "_the longest chain_").
+If two miners find a valid number at the same time (within lag and network propagation delays), then two valid blocks are possible.
+Miners are then split in two: those mining from the block of the first miner, and those mining from the block of the second miner.
+If someone find a block following th block of the second miner, then both of them become the "winners" as they form "the longest chain" [[5]](/blockchain-basics/main-properties#references).

+More on that in the [next chapter on Proof-of-Work](/blockchain-basics/proof-of-work).

-## Account unit and Economy basics
+## Account Unit and Economy Basics
-Because miners find blocks containing valid transactions that are chained together, they secure the system.
+Miners use their computational power and electricity to mine.
 That's why they are rewarded for it.
 The rewards are in the account unit.
 Bitcoin uses bitcoins, while Ethereum uses ethers.

 To get these rewards they must _work_, and then _proove they worked_.
 In Bitcoin, they work using electricity.
 So to make this activity profitable, miners have to find efficient calculators, and low-cost electricity.

 Over time, miners group more and more powerful machines together, and more people begin this activity.
-This increases the number of attempts (the number of tickets) of the global network to find a valid block.
-Because of the SHA256 hash function used, this is called "**hashing power**".
+This increases the number of attempts (the number of lottery tickets) of the global network to find a valid block.
+Because the function used for that is called th _SHA256_ hash function, this is called "**hashing power**".

 While the network gains more hashing power, constraints stay the same.
 Each block still has to appear around every 10 minutes.
-To maintain this and adapt, the protocol calculates the "_Difficulty_".
-If the hashing power is too high, Difficulty increases.
-If the hashing power is too low, Difficulty decreases.
+To maintain this and adapt, the protocol calculates the _Difficulty_.
+If the hashing power is too high, the _Difficulty_ increases.
+If the hashing power is too low, the _Difficulty_ decreases.

-The Difficulty modifies the binary Target.
-To increase the difficulty for miners to find a valid block, the Target becomes smaller and smaller.
+The _Difficulty_ modifies the binary _Target_.
+To increase the difficulty for miners to find a valid block, the _Target_ becomes smaller and smaller.
 This means the leading zeros of this binary number are more and more.

-The Difficulty is calculated every 2016 blocks (~2 weeks).
+The _Difficulty_ is calculated every 2016 blocks (~2 weeks).

-Economically, this is more and more difficult to get rewards.
-This is also the sign that more and more people try to find bitcoins.
-So the *demand* increases.
+Economically, it is more and more difficult to get rewards.
+This is also the sign that more and more people try to find bitcoins, so the *demand* increases.

-Bitcoin relies on the simple free market law of *supply* and *demand*.
+Bitcoin relies on the simple free market of *supply* and *demand*.
 It is intrinsically **deflationary**.
-The more bitcoins are hard to get, the heigher their price.
-The rarest they are, the hardest they are to find, the higher their price.
+The more bitcoins are hard to get, the higher their price.
+The rarest they are, the hardest they are to find.
 And vice versa.

-The total theoric limited *supply* of bitcoins is pre-determined and hardcoded in the protocol: 21,000,000 (21 millions).
+The total theoric limited *supply* of bitcoins is pre-determined and hardcoded in the protocol at 21 millions.

 ## Consensus: Nakamoto and the Proof-of-Work’s account units issuance

+// TODO: Define the word consensus like in my Duckonf pres

-Relying only on hashing power and the law of supply and demand wouldn't quite be enough to assure deflation.
+Relying only supply and demand, Bitcoin  wouldn't be deflationary.

 Another rule is coded in the Bitcoin protocol that increases scarcity of bitcoins.
-Its name is the "**Halving**".
-Every 210,000 blocks (~4 years), the block reward is simply cut in half.
+Its name is the _Halving_.
+Every 210,000 blocks (~4 years), the block reward (coinbase) is simply cut in half.

 At the very beginning (2008 / 2009), the block reward was 50 bitcoins.
-These days (2021), the reward is 6.25 bitcoins until 2024[[3]](/blockchain-basics/main-properties#references).
+These days (2021), the reward is 6.25 bitcoins and will stay the same until 2024[[3]](/blockchain-basics/main-properties#references).

 Block reward is how the currency's issuance is produced.
-So the Halving has a strong economical impact.
+So the _Halving_ has a strong economical impact.
 Usually, this event leads to an increasing price phase, namely "Bull Market"[[3]](/blockchain-basics/main-properties#references).
-It's worth noting it's also an event that federates the community, the adoption, and in return, makes the network stronger, and the price higher[[4]](/blockchain-basics/main-properties#references).
+It's worth noting that it is also an event that federates the community, the adoption, and in return, makes the network stronger, and the price higher[[4]](/blockchain-basics/main-properties#references).

-The numbers chosen by Satoshi Nakamoto for the total supply or the Halving are inspired by _gold mining_.
+The numbers chosen by Satoshi Nakamoto for the total supply and the _Halving_ are inspired by _gold mining_.
 The more you dig to find gold, the less there is, and the harder it is to dig.
 That's exactly why the blocks validators are called the "Miners".

-The Nakamoto Consensus which allows Bitcoin is driven by:
+The _Nakamoto Consensus_, which Bitcoin is based on, is driven by:
 - The decentralization
 - The Proof-of-Work
 - A probabilistic solution to the Byzantin General Problem
-- The _MAD_ property
+- The _MAD_ property (defined below)

-In Bitcoin's mesh network, the rewards make it possible to support until 50% of bad actors.
+In the Bitcoin mesh network, the rewards make it possible to support up to 50% of bad actors.
 The network is said to be "Byzantin Fault Tolerant" (BFT).
-Probalistically, Bitcoin's solution is more efficient than the actual strict solution.
-The actual strict solution needs less than one third (1/3) of bad actors.
+Probabilistically, Bitcoin's solution is more efficient than the actual strict solution.
+The actual strict solution requires less than one third (1/3) of bad actors.

+// TODO: what do you mean by "the actual strict solution" ?

 The _**M**utual **A**ssured **D**estruction_ (**_MAD_**) property reinforce this BFT solution:

-_It is more profitable to earn bitcoins participating to the procotol than to attack it.
-If you want to attack it, you'd have to invest a lot of ressources.
-In the extreme case your attack would be effective, you'd loose your investment..._
+_It is more profitable to earn bitcoins participating to the protocol than to attack it.
+If you want to attack it, you'd have to invest an unreasonable amount of resources.
+Even in the improbable case that your attack would be successful, you'd still loose money on your investment..._

 You would also face the community, which can detect the attack and adapt.

 ## What have we learned so far?
 In this chapter, we described the pillars of the Bitcoin protocol, and how they articulate around the Nakamoto Consensus.

-They are now the ones used in the new systems with variations and adaptations.
-By example, new systems try different consensuses to reduce energy consumption.

-In the next chapter "_Introduction to other consensuses_", we'll describe a few other important consensuses.
+// TODO: What are the differences between the Nakamoto Consensus and the Proof-of-Work consensus

+In the next chapter, we'll dig into the the Proof-of-Work consensus to understand how it actually works.

 ## References
 [1] https://blockstream.com/satellite/